View Synthesis of Dynamic Scenes based on Deep 3D Mask Volume: Results

-For comparison, we choose 7 unseen videos from the dataset and subdivide them into 14 clips, focusing on salient movements in the scene.
-We ran all methods on the clips with camera 4 and 5 as input and others as the target output (see Fig.\ref{fig:camera_rig}).
-Error metrics are calculated between the output and the ground truth images.
-We compare with three baseline approaches: (1) MPI/LLFF is our adaptation of Mildenhall et al.\cite{mildenhall2019llff} to work with only two input views and different camera intrinsics.
+For comparison, we choose 7 unseen videos from the dataset and subdivide them into 14 clips, focusing on salient movements in the scene. \edit{The methods we chose to evaluate includes MPI-based methods like LLFF, and also emerging NeRF-based methods like Nonrigid-NeRF, Neural Scene Flow Field, and NeRFlow} We ran all methods on the clips with camera 4 and 5 as input and others as the target output (see Fig. \ref{fig:camera_rig}).
+Error metrics are calculated between the output and the ground truth images. \edit{For monocular NeRF-based methods~\cite{tretschk2021nonrigid,li2020neural,du2021nerflow}, as they assume the input to be monocular, moving camera, and have increasing time steps, we alternate between left and right views to satisfy this assumption.
+This allows the algorithm to treat the input as a monocular video with the camera jumping between two viewpoints. }

+We compare with 6 baseline approaches: (1) MPI/LLFF is our adaptation of Mildenhall et al.\cite{mildenhall2019llff} to work with only two input views and different camera intrinsics.
 It processes the stereo input videos and renders the novel view frames on a per-frame basis.
 (2) 2D mask is our naive baseline method, which is similar to our pipeline, except that it uses a foreground mask $\textbf{V}'(x, y)$ generated by the background matting method\cite{BGMv2} with $\textbf{I}$ and $\hat{\textbf{I}}$ as inputs.{\LX{Should clarify that this 2D mask method is our own custom baseline method, rather than an existing approach.}} The blended MPI $\textbf{M}_o'$ for (2) is obtained by

-where the 2D mask has been expanded into 3D by repeating its values along the depth dimension. \edit{(3) IBRNet uses the official implementation and takes 2 views as input on a per-frame basis.} Please refer to our supplementary materials for the video results.
+where the 2D mask has been expanded into 3D by repeating its values along the depth dimension.
+(3) IBRNet~\cite{wang2021ibrnet} uses the official implementation and takes 2 views as input on a per-frame basis. \edit{ (4) NeRFlow~\cite{du2021nerflow} uses the official implementation and we slightly modify the necessary parts to allow for two alternating views as input.
+(5) NSFF~\cite{li2020neural} is also adapted from the official implementation to take two input views.
+(6) Non-rigid NeRF~\cite{tretschk2021nonrigid} uses the released official implementation with modifications to enable two-view inputs.
+For (4)-(6), we train them for 20,000 steps for each scene and render the corresponding viewpoints. } Please refer to our supplementary materials for the video results.